stelligent/stelligent-u/00-dev-environment/README.md

 leads to a solution others can contribute to.*

-The following labs will prepare you to work through the Stelligent new hire training over the next 8 weeks.
-During the training you will be using AWS access keys for programmatic access to an AWS account, GitHub code repositories, and AWS Cloud9 for your development environment.
+The following labs will prepare you to work through the Stelligent new hire training.
+During the training you will be using AWS access keys for programmatic access to an AWS account, GitHub code repositories, and, optionally, AWS Cloud9 for your development environment.

 ### Practice 0.1